 The Access to Land Network has launched a new guide for access to land initiatives.
 Written by members of the European Access to Land Network, as part of a European Erasmus + partnership focused on developing a Learning Platform for supporting access to land for agroecology in Europe, the guide is a direct result of a key resource need identified during the 2018 survey of European land initiatives.

-The first part of the guide sets out the practical aspects which new access to land organisations may need to consider, from defining goals and objectives to business planning, legal form and governance.
-Illustrated with examples from access to land organisations, this is a practical handbook to help new groups get underway and benefit from the experience of those who have already been through the process.
+The first part sets out the practical aspects which new access to land organisations may need to consider, from defining goals and objectives to business planning, legal form and governance.
+Illustrated with real-life examples from access to land organisations, this is a practical handbook to help new groups get underway and benefit from the experience of those who have already been through the process.

-A second edition will be published, most probably in the first semester of 2021, to include links to forthcoming learning packs on public engagement and on the impact assessment tools for agroecological farms – from the Learning Platform project.
+A second edition will be published next year adding further resources – including learning packs on public engagement and on the impact assessment tools for agroecological farms – from the Learning Platform project.

 We are eager to receive feedback on this version – please send comments and feedback to: Petra Tas petra[@]delandgenoten.be.
 We look forward to hearing from you.